cakephp/docs/en/appendices/new-features-in-cakephp-1-3.rst

 **Validation::uuid()**

 A uuid() pattern validation has been added to the ``Validation`` class.
-It will check that a given string matches a uuid by pattern only.
-It does not ensure uniqueness of the given uuid.
+It will check that a given string matches a UUID by pattern only.
+It does not ensure uniqueness of the given UUID.

 .. meta::